th7/FtcRobotController/terms.md

 ```
 <details>

 This block adds a `public` method which returns nothing, is named `redFish`, and takes no arguments.
 It does, however, increase the value of the private field `thing2` by 1.
-This is an example of a `public` method can allow code outside the class to change a `private` field in limited ways.
+This is an example of how a `public` method can allow code outside the class to change a `private` field in limited ways.
 </details>

 ---